torbray/Monster_Hunter/README.md

 # Monster_Hunter
 Text-based RPG played within the command terminal.
+(See Development branch for most up-to-date version of the game.)

 This is a single-player text-based RPG, which purpose is to practice classes and simple game mechanics.